3 stars (out of 4)

 But, as far as grand sword fighting spectacles go, BLADE OF THE IMMORTAL delivered what it promised.
 The body count was astoundingly high.
 So lots of good fun, in other words.

 Rin, the lead girl, was pretty useless though!
 If she was supposed to be nothing more than a damsel in distress, they should have just made her that.
-Instead, I got the impression she was one of the top students at her father’s dojo.
+Instead, I got the impression she was one of the better students at her father’s dojo.
 And she trained for her revenge every day with Manji, only to end up utterly incapable of defending herself!
-I have to conclude that probably the villain was right when he dismissed her father’s skill; maybe he (and his sword style) really did suck.
+I have to conclude that probably the villain was right when he dismissed her father’s abilities; maybe he (and his sword style) really did suck.

 3.5 stars (out of 4)